bahlolab/superSTR/docs/PROCESSING.md

 The main difficulty in running superSTR is in identifying the appropriate compression ratio to use as a threshold.
 This ratio is dependent on the read length and the GC content of the sequence of interest, and must be

-The recommended thresholds for maximising accuracy in some common genetic contexts at common read lengths are:
+Thresholds for maximising accuracy in some common genetic contexts at common read lengths are:

 | Read Length | H. sapiens (~41% GC) | S. coelicolor (72% GC) | P. falciparum (13.5% GC) | 50% GC |
 |-------------|----------|----------|----------|----------|